Is there a minimum GRE and GPA?

 We will receive the scores as long as the institution code was listed.

-USC Price evaluates only the highest composite score received.
-You can take the test again if you are unsatisfied with your original score.
-The highest test scores will be what are used in the evaluation of your application.
+USC Price evaluates only the highest score from each section of the test (verbal/quantitative).
+You may take the test again if you are unsatisfied with your original score.
+Only the highest test scores (not averaged) are used in evaluating an application.

 TOEFL: No lower than a total score of 100 on the Internet-based test, with no less than 20 on each of the four test components.

-TOEFL scores must be no more than two years old.
-USC Price only accepts the internet based version of the exam.
+TOEFL scores must be no more than two years old from your intended start date.
+For example, if you wish to start in fall 2019, scores cannot be older than August 2017.
+USC Price only accepts the Internet- based version of the exam.

 All transcripts and degree certificates/diplomas must be written in the original language of instruction.
 All original-language documents must be accompanied by a separate, word-for-word English translation.
 Dual-language transcripts are not acceptable.